 - Mountain climber

 - Speed skater

 - Start on all fours, then lift up into a high plank — knees lifted off the ground, legs extended, feet hip-width apart, hands under shoulders and fingers facing forward.

-- Keeping your abdominal muscles engaged, bring your left knee to your chest.
+- Keeping your hips down and abs and glutes engaged, bring your left knee to your chest.

 - Set it back to join the other, but then quickly draw the right knee up.

 - Stand with your feet a bit wider than shoulder-width distance.

 - Bend your knees and hinge your hips back to squat down like you're sitting in a chair.
 Your thighs should be slightly higher than your knees, and your weight should be in your heels.

 - Using your arms for momentum, jump up into the air.